Bob Bennett (rugby league): Coaching career

 Bennett was, like his brother, involved with the Queensland Police and during the 1980s he coached the Police's Toowoomba Clydsdales side to a State Championship.
 He later became the first coach of the Australian Police Rugby League.

 Bennett was appointed the coach of the Papua New Guinea side in 1996 and led them to the 2000 World Cup.
 He remained with the side until 2006 when he was replaced by his former captain, Adrian Lam.
 Bennett became the Kumuls manager and served in this position at the 2008 World Cup.

 Later years

 Bennett worked as a detective on the Gold Coast for the Queensland Police.
-After leaving the police he worked as the Manager of Safety and Security at Treasury Casino in Brisbane.
+After leaving the police, he worked as the manager of safety and security at Treasury Casino in Brisbane.

-At the Legislative Assembly of Queensland 2006 elections Bennett stood for the Queensland National Party in the Southport electorate.
-The seat was a safe Labor seat and incumbent Peter Lawlor retained the seat.
+At the Legislative Assembly of Queensland 2006 elections, Bennett stood for the Queensland National Party in the Southport electorate.
+The seat was a safe Labor one and was retained by the incumbent Peter Lawlor.

-In 2010 Bennett was appointed as the first CEO of the Men of League Foundation.
-He no longer lives with his brother Wayne.
+In 2010, Bennett was appointed as the first CEO of the Men of League Foundation.
+He now works at Toowoomba Grammar School as a housemaster.

+Bennett was and had an integral part in completing the required paperwork behind the scenes in having the Western Clydesdales, Formerly the Toowoomba Clydesdales back into the Intrust Super Cup (QLD CUP) in 2023.